fravila08/google_book_search/ReadMe.md

 ## Getting your API Key

-As previously mentioned to run this program, you'll need to create your API Key.
+As previously mentioned, to run this program you'll need to create your own API Key.
 Use the following resources to create your API Key.

 - [Getting Started](https://developers.google.com/books/docs/v1/getting_started)
 - [Create Your API Key](https://cloud.google.com/docs/authentication/api-keys?visit_id=638085398466762425-18212346&rd=1#create)